gregdhill/compass/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/gregdhill/compass)](https://goreportcard.com/report/github.com/monax/compass)

-A cloud native pipeline and templating tool.
+A cloud native templating and workflow tool.
 Simply describe how the environment should be setup, and it will find a direction for your stack.
 As it is still in early development, please use with caution.

 ## Features